 After the patient gets the toxic substances out of their system, they move on to therapy.
 Therapists work with patients to determine the most effective treatments.
 A variety of options may be integrated, but the aim will be to get to the root of the problem and come up with healthy coping mechanisms to replace addictive tendencies.

 Once the patient completes the rehab program, they are provided with outpatient care.
-During this phase, they are given the support they need to adjust to sober living and maintain sobriety.
+During this phase, they are given the support they need to adjust and maintain sobriety.

 When it comes to treating our patients, we take a three-phase approach.

 Ketamine and other drugs lead to addiction which can destroy relationships, cause financial and legal problems and diminish the quality of life.
 Reach out before it’s too late.
-Blueprints for Recovery will set you on a path to increased health and happiness.
+The PAC Program will set you on a path to increased health and happiness.

 If you or a loved one needs help, please call us at